 Mattress foams are designed to compress when weight is placed on them and then to go back to their original size when the weight is taken off.
 Resilience is determined by how quickly that return to normal size happens.
 The more resilience, the faster the foam springs back, which can confer more bounce to the sleeping surface.

-The Leesa mattress has more bounce than the Tempur-Pedic mattresses because of the latex-like Avena foam.
+The Leesa mattress has more bounce than the Tempur-Pedic mattresses because of the latex-like Premium Foam.
 This foam was designed by Leesa in large part for this feature because bounce can prevent feeling stuck in the bed.
 It can also be a boon for sexual activity since it facilitates easily moving on top of the bed.

 The Flex hybrids from Tempur-Pedic have quality edge support, but the all-foam Tempur-Pedic mattresses and the Leesa all struggle when it comes to offering enough support at the edge of the bed.
 These all-foam beds do not have edge reinforcements, and the foam can feel unstable when you lie down or sit near the edge.